Member of the Month – March

 The anxiety and stress that I experienced worsened every year until I started to have debilitating migraine’s which would see me bed ridden for days at a time.
 These migraines became so severe that I eventually had what can only be described as a break down.
 I was diagnosed with stress induced psychosis and hospitalised for three weeks.
 I am certain that the psychosis was linked to the anxiety that I felt leading up to my screening.
 I was put on medication for two years.

 Two weeks after I finished my medication, at the age of 30, I had my yearly MRI.
 Significant abnormalities were found in my left breast.
 I had a biopsy and was diagnosed with Triple Negative Stage 1-2 Breast Cancer.
 I had a bilateral mastectomy on Valentines Day this year (how romantic).
 They found 6 tumours in my left breast, and my surgeon estimated that the cancer had only been growing for between 3-4 months.
-I am 3 weeks out from my surgery and recovering well.
-I am so incredibly lucky to have amazing support and love from my husband, family and friends.

 A message from Nicole